rise-tools/rise-tools/README.md

 Also, Rise supports navigation between different screens in the app.
 With a custom event definition such as `props: { onPress: [ 'navigate', 'myOtherPath' ] }`

-## Dev Workflow
+## Contributing

 Step 1.
-Checkout and run `yarn`
+Checkout and run `npm install`

-Usually I develop by running the `apps/rise-mobile` app in the iOS simulator.
+You can develop by running the Rise app in the iOS simulator.

-Step 2. `yarn ios`
+Step 2. `cd apps/rise-mobile && npm start`

-Then I run `apps/server`, which is focused on the LED art project and various integrations.
+Then run the Websocket server, which is focused on the LED art project and various integrations.

-Step 3. `yarn server`
+Step 3. `cd apps/server && npm start`

+Finally, open up Rise app and create new connection that points to the Websocket server.

 ## Big TODOs:

 - Publish Rise app to the iOS and Android app stores
-- Move `ws-rnt-server.ts` to standalone package `ws-source-server`
-- Move `demoComponents.tsx` to standalone package `tamagui-components`
 - Publish packages to NPM under the `@react-native-templates` org:
   - `core`
   - `ws-source-client`